gyan011/wanderlust/README.md

 - 👫 Social features to share trips with friends or the public

 ## 🛠 Tech Stack
-- Frontend: React / CSS / Axios
+- Frontend:  CSS / Axios

 - Backend: Node.js / Express